 When horses are worked often this puts extra wear on the horse’s hooves.
 Since these horses tend to have softer feet sometimes the work can cause the hooves to wear down faster than the hooves can grow out.

 Horses that grow their feet out and don’t wear down the foot can most often get away without shoeing.
 But they need to be regularly and correctly trimmed.

 Horses that wear down their hooves faster than they grow back can benefit from wearing boots when working or may need horseshoes.

 Horses Sometimes Wear Shoes For Traction

 Horseshoes are often used for traction in different riding disciplines, where the horses need more grip.
-Some of the disciplines that often use shoe with studs for more traction include jumping, eventing, polo, and other fast-paced sports.
+Some of the disciplines that often use shoes with studs for more traction include jumping, eventing, polo, and other fast-paced sports.

 There are different kinds of shoes used for traction like rim shoes or added studs to shoes.

 Horses With Hoof Problems Sometimes Benefit From Shoes

 Aside from wearing down the hooves too much, there are other problems that horses face which may be helped with different kinds of shoes.

 - Thin, weak soles that are sore or get stone bruises regularly.